-When the online proctoring option and related exam updates to ARE 5.0 launch on December 14, NCARB will begin the process of adjusting the cut score for each division.
-Learn more about what a cut score is, why it matters, and what to expect while NCARB sets cut scores.
+When the online proctoring option and related exam updates to ARE 5.0 launched on December 14, NCARB began the process of adjusting the cut score for each division.
+Learn more about what a cut score is and why it matters.

 What is a cut score?